Byron White: Later years and death

 After retiring from the Supreme Court, White occasionally sat with lower federal courts.
 He maintained chambers in the federal courthouse in Denver until shortly before his death.
 He also served for the Commission on Structural Alternatives for the Federal Courts of Appeals.

 White died of pneumonia on April 15, 2002, at the age of 84.
-He was the last living Justice to have served on the Warren Court, and the last justice appointed by Kennedy; he died the day before the fortieth anniversary of his swearing in as a Justice.
+He was the last surviving Justice of the Warren Court, and the last justice appointed by Kennedy; he died the day before the fortieth anniversary of his swearing in as a Justice.
 From his death until the retirement of Sandra Day O'Connor in January 2006, there were no living former justices.

 His remains are interred at All Souls Walk at St. John's Cathedral in Denver.

-Then-Chief Justice Rehnquist said White "came as close as anyone I have known to meriting Matthew Arnold's description of Sophocles: 'He saw life steadily and he saw it whole.'
+Then-Chief Justice Rehnquist commented that White "came as close as anyone I have known to meriting Matthew Arnold's description of Sophocles: 'He saw life steadily and he saw it whole.'
 All of us who served with him will miss him."